 When used in this Official Statement, the following terms shall have the meanings set forth below.
-The definitions set forth below are qualified in their entirety by reference to the Trust Agreement and the Lease, copies of which are available from the Treasurer and the Trustee and, during the underwriting period, the Underwriters.
+The definitions set forth below are qualified in their entirety by reference to the Trust Agreements and the Leases, copies of which are available from the Treasurer and the applicable Trustee and, during the underwriting period, the Underwriters.
 Use of the singular includes plural and use of the plural includes singular, where applicable.